 (b) any right of the employer and any insurer of the employer to recover any amount from any other person in respect of that payment (had the payment been made by the employer or insurer), whether the right arises by way of liability for contribution, apportionment of liability or otherwise.

-[Section 174AC inserted by No. 31 of 2011 s.
+[Section 174AC inserted: No. 31 of 2011 s.
 116.]

 174AD.
 Employer’s duty to assist WorkCover WA